 Cast material selection depends on the intended use of the finished part — its mechanical requirements, appearance, and environment:

-• Polyurethane resin.
+- Polyurethane resin.
 Fast-curing, available in a wide range of hardnesses from flexible rubber to rigid structural plastic.
 Excellent for prototypes, props, and short-production runs.
-Can be pigmented, filled, and painted.
+Can be pigmented, filled with additives, and painted after cure.

-• Epoxy resin.
+- Epoxy resin.
 Slower curing than urethane but stronger, with better chemical and heat resistance.
-Used for tooling, patterns, and parts that will see mechanical stress.
+Used for tooling, patterns, and parts that will see real mechanical stress in service.

-• Plaster.
+- Plaster.
 Inexpensive and easy to work with.
 Standard for architectural ornament reproduction, display models, and art applications.
-Not suitable for structural or outdoor use without treatment.
+Not suitable for structural or outdoor use without additional treatment or sealing.

-• Fiberglass (GRP).
+- Fiberglass (GRP).
 Glass fiber reinforced polyester or epoxy resin.
 Strong, lightweight, and weather-resistant.
-Used extensively in automotive bodywork, marine parts, and large structural components.
+Used extensively in automotive bodywork, marine parts, and large structural components where weight matters.

-• Metal (bronze, aluminum, zinc alloy).
-Requires specialized foundry equipment.
-Used for production hardware, sculpture, and parts requiring metal properties.
+- Metal (bronze, aluminum, zinc alloy).
+Requires specialized foundry equipment and lost-wax or sand-casting processes.
+Used for production hardware, sculpture, and parts that need true metal properties rather than a metal-look finish.

 What Is a Multi-Part Mold and When Do You Need One?